-- Computer Science University Ranking No. 1: University of Cambridge
+- Computer Science University Ranking No. 1: University of British Columbia

-- Computer Science University Ranking No. 2: Imperial College London
+- Computer Science University Ranking No. 2: University of Toronto

-- Computer Science University Ranking No. 3: University of Oxford
+- Computer Science University Ranking No. 3: University of Waterloo

-- Computer Science University Ranking No. 4: the University of St. Andrews
+- Computer Science University Ranking No. 4: McGill University

-- Computer Science University Ranking No. 5: University of Warwick
+- Computer Science University Ranking No. 5: University of Alberta

 - Online Computer Science University Degree